Uomocosa/UNISI-Human-Centered-Robotics-Obsidian-Quartz-Publish/content/Notes & Images/HCR - Representation of Forces on the Reference Frame.md

+---
+aliases:
-# Representation of the force on the Reference Frame
+  - Representation of the force on the Reference Frame
+---
 Every force on an object can be represented in the object **RF** (Reference Frame) usually defined as its *barycenter* by another Force plus a Torque.
 ![[Pasted image 20220404103945.png]]